oVirt/ovirt-site/source/release/3.5/index.html.md

 The oVirt Project is working on oVirt 3.5.0 Alpha release.
 In order to install it you've to enable oVirt 3.5 pre release repository.
 See below section on Install / Upgrade for having detailed instructions.

-**PLEASE WAIT FOR OFFICIAL ANNOUNCEMENT BEFORE TRYING TO INSTALL IT**

 ### Feature #1

 <description>